Dance Summer School 2019 is taking place on 22 July - 2 August 2019.

 Classes work towards building dance-specific strength, flexibility and co-ordination.
 In a supportive environment, participants will be encouraged to find a free and full-bodied approach to moving.
 The class will explore a range of technical principles such as connectivity, using breath to release tension, and finding efficiency whilst moving into and out of the floor.
 There will be a progression towards expansive travelling phrases focusing on movement quality, musicality and performance.
 Overall, these classes are inclusive and energetic with a focus on fun and the enjoyment of moving together.

-Katie delivers a lively and engaging class influenced by release-based technique.
+Katie delivers a fast, lively and engaging class influenced by release-based technique.
 Her classes will explore a combination of falling, shifting, and creative improvisation.
-The classes focus on strength resistance coordination and musicality to encourage freedom of movement, and most importantly a sense of fun and enjoyment.
+The classes focus on strength resistance coordination and musicality to encourage freedom of movement.
+This class will leave you feeling like you have moved, made connections and had fun.

 Contemporary Level 2 - Guest Teachers

-Contemporary (Cunningham) Level 2 & 3 - Hannah Kidd
+Contemporary (Flying Low) Level 2 & 3 – Leila McMillan

 Ballet Level 1 - Liora Goldwater